platypus-platform/pp-store/README.md

 pp-store
 ========

-Abstraction for the different stores the platform needs.
-Currently just "intent".
+Abstraction for the different stores and APIs the platform needs.
+Currently just "intent" and "reality".